As parents of the 21 Century, Busy gets all up in our business. Like a nosy great-aunt.

 Lots may be in limbo during Survival Seasons, but a few steady rhythms can do our kids a world of good.
 Especially those who crave structure.

 We stick to our bedtimes.
-We eat pizza on Sundays.
-We keep our scripture reading tempo.
-We do our chores.
+We eat pizza every single Sunday.
+We keep our Scripture reading tempo.
+We do our daily chores.